 Engine Cooling, Air-intake and Starting Systems

 The cooling system in most cars consists of the radiator and water pump.
 Water circulates through passages around the cylinders and then travels through the radiator to cool it off.
-In a few cars (most notably Volkswagen Beetles), as well as most motorcycles and lawn mowers, the engine is air-cooled instead (You can tell an air-cooled engine by the fins adorning the outside of each cylinder to help dissipate heat.).
+In a few cars (most notably pre-1999 Volkswagen Beetles), as well as most motorcycles and lawn mowers, the engine is air-cooled instead (You can tell an air-cooled engine by the fins adorning the outside of each cylinder to help dissipate heat.).
 Air-cooling makes the engine lighter but hotter, generally decreasing engine life and overall performance.
-See How Car Cooling Systems Work for details.

 Increasing your engine's performance is great, but what exactly happens when you turn the key to start it?
 The starting system consists of an electric starter motor and a starter solenoid.
 When you turn the ignition key, the starter motor spins the engine a few revolutions so that the combustion process can start.
 It takes a powerful motor to spin a cold engine.
 The starter motor must overcome: